Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Statements of the main results

 Finally, we conclude with the Central Limit Theorem.
 Items (1) and (3) are obtained combining Theorem \ref{smalldevhier} with Theorems \ref{theo:existvariance} and \ref{theo:clt}.
 Item (2) follows from Theorem \ref{theo:downvariance} in view of the fact that, in the notation set below, we have $\ell(\mu;d_X)>0$ by Theorem \ref{linprog}, and whence a fortiori we also have $\ell(\mu;d_Y)>0$.

 \begin{theo} [Central Limit Theorem] Let $G$ be a finitely generated group acting acylindrically on the geodesic hyperbolic space $X$, and let $Y$ be acylindrically intermediate for $(G,X)$.
-Let $\mu$ be a measure on $G$ with exponential tail whose support generates a non-elementary group that acts with unbounded orbits on $X$.
+Let $\mu$ be a measure on $G$ with exponential tail whose support generates a non-elementary semigroup of $G$.
 Then the following hold. \begin{enumerate} \item $\frac 1 n \var^\mu(d_Y(id,Z_n))$ has a limit as $n$ tends to $\infty$, which we denote by $\sigma^2$. \item $\sigma^2>0$. \item The law of $\frac 1{\sqrt{n}} (d_Y(id,Z_n)-\ell(\mu;d_Y)n)$ under $\P^\mu$ weakly converges to the Gaussian law with zero mean and variance $\sigma^2$. \end{enumerate} \end{theo}